AndyLinNZ/dsc-2048/Part1.md

 ## Stage 1: Initialising a board and creating tiles.

 ### Step 1: Initialise the game with a board and tile
+On the left you should see a lot of file directories and files.
+Right click on `lib` and create a new file called `game.dart`.
+Go inside `game.dart` and lets start coding.

+Our 2048 game will have a board, along with tiles on top of it, so it's best that we create classes to represent them.
+Each board will have a number of rows and columns it can take, and a tile will have a specific row and column (think of it like a coordinate), along with the value it represents.
+We will also add a `canMerge` boolean that will be useful for later.
 ```Dart
 // Your code should look like:
 class Board {